Zerobeings/learn/README.md

     <img width="80%" src="images/createauction.gif">
 </p>

+## Bid on Auctioned NFT
+To bid on an auction NFT click on the NFT beings auctioned from the Available Listings panel on the Market gm ☕️ home page.
+You will be directed to a detail view of the listing page.
+Review the listing details.
+Near the bottom of the listing detail panel there is a section titled "i want that".
+Click the connect button to connect to the marketplace contract and reveal two purchasing options.
+The first option is to buyout the NFT.
+The buyout price is in the listing destils.
+The second option is to place a bid on the NFT.
+If you are the first person to bid, your bid price must meet the reserve price (minimum bid amount).
+If there are other bids, they will be listed under the "i want that" title and your bid must be 5% higher than the highest bid.

+> Reminder, if you are the winning bid you must close the auction at the end of the sale duration to complete the transaction and transfer of the NFT into you wallet.

 ## Close Auction
 > At the end of the auction, the ```closeAuction``` function needs to be called twice; once for the buyer and once for the seller. [thirdWeb portal](https://portal.thirdweb.com/pre-built-contracts/marketplace)